kdafov/kdafov/README.md

-Hi, I’m Kristian
+Hello,

+I am Kristian.

 I am interested in web development and web scraping projects.
-I am currently working on implementing web scraping user-friendly platform that will enable users with no knowledge of programming to scrape and automate anything on the web (as long as it is legal to do so)
+I am currently working with JS, PHP and Python including frameworks Bootstrap, React.js, and Node.js.

-📫 You can DM me for me information
+📫 DM me for more information.

 <!---
 kdafov/kdafov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.